mattttt/writings/1yr.md

 Resources: [LICEcap - Simple Animated Gif capture tool](http://www.cockos.com/licecap/), [Grafana issues](https://github.com/grafana/grafana/issues).

-### There are no invitiations and nobody is going to wait for you
+### There are no invitations and nobody is going to wait for you
 Active projects like Grafana move fast.
 Master changes out from under my feet daily, which is quite different from the world I came from.
 At first, it was unsettling.
 “How this can be in master?
 It’s not done yet.
 It still needs features a and b.
 And c.
 And what about d...
 And e..."

 While working on Grafana, I'm often reminded that not all great ideas take weeks/months of ideation and subconscious thought.
 Sometimes it just takes an unreasonably tight deadline and lots of stress (like any great artist will tell you).